-Katakolon (for Olympia) Cruises, Greece
+Katakolon (for Olympia) cruises, Greece

 Sleepy Katakolon is little more than a tiny port with a handful of dinky shops and tavernas.
 But more importantly, it’s your gateway to one of the most famous landmarks in Greece - Olympia.
 It’s the birthplace of the Olympic Games and it all began in the days when the Greek God, Zeus, ruled the roost.
 Fast forward a few millennia though and people still flock here to see the ruined stadium and temples - and the sacred flame is lit here every Olympic year.